 How do you spend your weekend and days off?
 Collins Dictionary defines hobby as an activity that you enjoy doing in your spare time.
 More than an activity to pass the time, hobby has an added value that will make your life be more amazing.
-A research from Harvard Business Review (HBR) on “Why CEOs Devote So Much Time to Their Hobbies” reveals that having hobby will provide detachment like nothing else can.
+Research from Harvard Business Review (HBR) on “Why CEOs Devote So Much Time to Their Hobbies” reveals that having hobby will provide detachment like nothing else can.
 One of survey participants said, “Sometimes work can really be…all-encompassing.
 You can never let go when sleeping and eating and being present with your friends and family.”
 However, with one active leisure pursuit such as doing your hobby, you can get full recovery.

 HBR research also finds that hobby can provide humility lesson, offer full control experience, and create different and deeper connections with your employees or followers.
 Your leadership skills might as well improve by having a pursuit of happiness from your hobby.